-Finding the line of the crossover and the critical endpoint from F. Csikor et al. hep-lat/0301027
+Finding the line of the crossover and fixing the critical endpoint \dots from F. Csikor et al. hep-lat/0301027

-The method of Lee-Yang zeroes :
+... by the method of Lee-Yang zeroes:

-Adding an imaginary part to $\beta$ allows to study the Lee-Yang zeroes of the theory : these are the zeroes of the partition function.
+Adding an imaginary part to β allows to study the Lee-Yang zeroes of the theory: these are the zeroes of the partition function.